pleish/spiff_exercises/README.md

 1. Clone the repo
 2. Mark your start time at the bottom of this README.md
 3. Start the dev server: `yarn start`.
 The app should open on http://localhost:3000
-3. Choose one of the exercises on the index page
+4. Choose one of the exercises on the index page
-4. Review the specs provided for the exercise
+5. Review the specs provided for the exercise
+6. Complete the exercise by providing a `solution` prop to the corresponding component.
+E.g. The ProgressBar exercise is found in ProgressBar.js.
-5. Mark your finish time at the bottom of this README.md
+7. Mark your finish time at the bottom of this README.md

 ### Guidelines